-- (a) the Declaration of Trust creating the Trust under the laws of the Province of Ontario.
-See "Business of the Trust Material Agreements Summary of the Declaration of Trust"; - (b) the Mortgage Broker Agreement between the Mortgage Broker and the Manager with respect to the provision of services by the Mortgage Broker to the Manager.
-See "Business of the Trust Material Agreements The Mortgage Broker Agreement"; - (c) the Loan Agreement between the Lender, the Trust and the Manager pursuant to which the Lender established a revolving operating line of credit in favour of the Trust for the purpose of financing operations of the Trust's business.
-See "Business of the Trust Material Agreements The Loan Agreement"; and
+(a) the Declaration of Trust creating the Trust under the laws of the Province of Ontario.
+See "The Trust - Material Agreements - Summary of the Declaration of Trust";

-(d) the Services Agreement between the Manager and SGGG pursuant to which SGGG provides unitholder record-keeping services to the Manager in relation to the Trust.
-See "Business of the Trust - Material Agreements - The Services Agreement".
+- (b) the Mortgage Broker Agreement between the Mortgage Broker and the Manager with respect to the provision of services by the Mortgage Broker to the Manager.
+See "The Trust Material Agreements The Mortgage Broker Agreement"; - (c) the Loan Agreement between the Lender, the Trust and the Manager pursuant to which the Lender established a revolving operating line of credit in favour of the Trust for the purpose of financing the investment operations of the Trust.
+See "The Trust Material Agreements The Loan Agreement"; and - (d) the Services Agreement between the Manager and SGGG pursuant to which SGGG provides unitholder record-keeping services to the Manager in relation to the Trust.
+See "The Trust Material Agreements The Services Agreement".